 Monster infighting is a fundamental strategy the player uses to bait enemies into attacking their own team.
 By aligning yourself so monsters shoot each other, you can trigger full-fledged friendly firefights that decimate a room without you needing to waste any resources.
 I played on Ultra-Violence difficulty, which often left me short on ammo.
 This tactic added a refreshingly cerebral element to clearing out rooms.
 So why don’t I ever see this mechanic in modern games?
 I can only think of a few titles with even sporadic or scripted infighting.
 Certainly nothing that utilizes it to the same degree as Doom.
 I personally wish this mechanic had become as common as all the other features the industry appropriated.
 Along with:

 By the time you reach the later levels of Doom II, you’ll start coming across so many incoming fireballs that the levels turn into first-person bullet hells.
 I was surprised by how much I fell in love with this element to the gameplay.
 In fact, I needed to constantly maneuver myself to dodge incoming fire.
 It made me realize that there aren’t many first-person bullet hells on the marketplace.
-I think is a missed opportunity.
+I think this is a missed opportunity.
 When the player can use their dexterity to avoid incoming damage, it adds a whole strategic element to the gameplay.
 You miss out on this if every attack in the game is hitscan.

 Together, both of these elements added some serious depth to what was otherwise the purest FPS gameplay I’ve ever seen.
 I really feel like modern shooters are missing out by neglecting this sort of multi-dimensional approach to the player’s positioning.
 Shooters have a reputation for being relatively brainless.
 But I think that’s a byproduct of the sort of hitscan-only, cover-based systems that dominate the current market.
 I was just surprised to find fresh ideas rearing up in a title as old and iconic as Doom.
 If you, like me, have never played these old classics, you are missing out and I encourage you to get on over to Steam and fix that gap in your portflio posthaste.